cosmos/gravity-bridge/module/x/gravity/spec/03_state_transitions.md

 ### Counting EthereumEventVoteRecord votes

-Every endblock, the module attempts to tally up the votes for un-Observed ethereumEventVoteRecords.
+Every endblock, the module attempts to tally up the votes for un-Accepted ethereumEventVoteRecords.
 Which ethereumEventVoteRecords it chooses to tally is covered in the [end blocker spec](05_end_block.md).

 When tallying the votes a given ethereumEventVoteRecord, we follow this algorithm: